OpenCTI-Platform/connectors/README.md

 ## Contributing

-We welcome your **[contributions for new connectors](https://www.notion.so/luatix/Connectors-70637122e18442a88ae666897f959023)**.
-We encourage you to look at the source of existing connector before developing your own.
+If you want to help use improve or develop new connector, please check out **[development documentation for new connectors](https://www.notion.so/Connector-Development-06b2690697404b5ebc6e3556a1385940)**.
 If you want to make your connector available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenCTI ecosystem](https://www.notion.so/luatix/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).

 ## License